-The Norwegian industrial trawl fishery for Norway pout in the North Sea in 1975 was stopped in November because the quota of whiting had been exceeded by more than 1000 tonnes.
+The Norwegian industrial trawl fishery for Norway pout in the North Sea in 1975 was stopped in November of that year because the quota of whiting had been exceeded by more than 1 000 tonnes.
 The total catch was 297 000 tonnes, excluding sandeel.
-The final estimates of the by-catch of the quota-regulated species were 1 106 tonnes of cod, 6 942 tonnes of haddock and 15 399 tonnes of whiting.
+The final total landings of bycatch of the quota-regulated species were 1 106 tonnes of cod, 6 942 tonnes of haddock and 15 399 tonnes of whiting.

 In 1975 the industrial fishery was unregulated with regard to where and at which time fishing could take place.
 If there had been quotas, however, for the different fishing grounds in different parts of the season, the total catch could have been substantially larger than 297 000 tonnes, without exceeding the quotas on the regulated species.

 The linear programming technique was used in this study.
-This is a well-known mathematical method in economy which is often used to find an optimal distribution of resources.
+This is a well-known mathematical method in economy which is often used to find an optimal distribution of limited resources.
 HANSEN (1971) used the method to study the factors determining the economic yield of the Norwegian winter capelin fishery.

-BROWN, BRENNAN, HEYERDAHL and HENNEMUTH (1973), ANTHONY and BRENNAN (1974) and BROWN, BRENNAN and PALMER (1975) used linear programming to predict the national catches in ICNAF Subarea 5 and Statistical Area 6.
-These authors used by-catch ratios of previous years in directed fisheries and national species quotas.
-GUNDERMAN, LASSEN and NIELSEN (1974) used linear programming to estimate the maximum catch in the North Sea of cod, haddock, whiting, plaice and sole for 31 different fisheries belonging to ll nations.
+BROWN, BRENNAN, HEYERDAHL and HENNEMUTH (1973) used linear programming to predict the national catches in ICNAF Subarea 5 and Statistical Area 6.
+These authors used bycatch ratios of previous years in directed fisheries and national species quotas.
+GUNDERMAN, LASSEN and NIELSEN (1974) used linear programming to estimate the maximum catch in the North Sea of cod, haddock, whiting, plaice and sole for 31 different fisheries belonging to 11 nations.
 Besides quotas on each species, they defined rules on how changes in the fisheries should take place.

 Rational fisheries management should not only be determined by the possibilities of taking the largest catch within the constraints set by the quotas on the regulated species.
 Management should also take into account the structure of the fishing fleet, the possibilities of enforcing the regulations, and the state of the species which are not regulated by quotas.
-These are factors which are mostly disregarded in the present paper.
+These are factors which are disregarded in the present paper.
 However, the method applied in this study might be a valuable tool for future optimization of industrial fisheries.